anothermarkus/jollyrogerarduino/README.md

 - DF1201S MP3 playback integration (UART)
 - Automatic sync offset (~150 ms) so the jaw starts moving when the sound starts
 - Simple to extend for new audio files or phrases
+- Adding a new feature to sing the Yo Ho Pirate Song

 ---